Autonomous Knowledge Graph Exploration with Adaptive Breadth-Depth Retrieval: Appendix

-\retriever is run with $n{=}3$ parallel agents and a maximum trajectory length of $T_{\max}{=}20$.
-Our primary configuration uses GPT\mbox{-}4.1 as the decision-making backbone.
-For comparability with prior KG retrievers such as KAR and Think-on-Graph, we additionally report results using GPT\mbox{-}4o, the backbone used in those works.
-For the distilled variant, we use Qwen3-8B \cite{yang_qwen3_2025} (matching the model scale used by GraphFlow and Think-on-Graph with LLaMA3), trained via imitation on \retriever teacher trajectories, while keeping the tool interface and exploration hyperparameters fixed.
+For the distilled variant, we use Qwen3-8B \cite{yang_qwen3_2025} (matching the model scale used by GraphFlow and Think-on-Graph with LLaMA3), trained via imitation on \retrieverShort teacher trajectories, while keeping the tool interface and exploration hyperparameters fixed.

 Each tool call is executed with a bounded retrieval budget.
 Neighborhood exploration uses a fixed budget of $k{=}20$ neighbors per expansion.
 Global search returns up to $k$ nodes from the full graph.
 By default $k{=}5$, but the agent may override this value as a tool parameter.